 If you have been diagnosed with prostate cancer in the New York area and are concerned about accidental damage to the rectum that can be a side effect of radiation therapy, the use of the SpaceOAR Hydrogel rectal spacer can help alleviate your concerns.
 Prostate cancer radiation therapy specialist Hillel Marans can help you determine if SpaceOAR Hydrogel may help eliminate or reduce damage to your rectum and possibly enhance radiation treatment to the prostate by better targeting the cancer.

 Dr. Hillel Marans is a board-certified urologist that is highly trained in the SpaceOAR procedure for men with prostate cancer.
 With over 34 years of experience treating men in the New York City area, Dr. Marans can answer all of your prostate cancer treatment questions.
-Call (212) 206-9130 to schedule an appointment with Dr. Marans today!
+To schedule an appointment at our urology clinic in NYC, please call (212) 206-9130 or request an appointment online with Dr. Marans today!

 Prostate Cancer Radiation Therapy

 Prostate cancer is one of the most common types of cancer diagnosed in American men, with a majority of cases appearing in males over the age of 65.
 Prostate Cancer is the 2nd most common cancer in men, behind skin cancer.4